-- Promotions are based on the PBAS proforma for UGC Career Advancement Scheme (CAS). - The PBAS proforma filled by the Faculty Member is checked and verified by the Heads of the Departments, followed by the Principal, Vice Principal, IQAC and the Senior Faculty.

-- Faculty members whose promotions are due are recommended based on their API score and are required to appear before the screening-cum- selection committee. - After the due process of the appraisal committee, the faculty members are appraised and promoted.
+Promotions are based on the PBAS proforma for UGC Career Advancement Scheme (CAS).
+The PBAS proforma filled by the Faculty Member is checked and verified by the Heads of the Departments, followed by the Principal, Vice Principal, IQAC and the Senior Faculty.
+Faculty members whose promotions are due are recommended based on their API score and are required to appear before the screening-cum- selection committee.
+After the due process of the appraisal committee, the faculty members are appraised and promoted.a) The Annual Self Assessment for the Performance Based Appraisal System (PBAS) is used to evaluate each faculty member.

-File Description Documents Proforma used for performance appraisal for teaching and non- teaching staff with seal and signature of the Principal View File Performance Appraisal Report of any three teaching and three non- teaching staff with seal and signature of the Principal View File Any other relevant information No File Uploaded
+File Description Documents Proforma used for performance appraisal for teaching and non- teaching staff with seal and signature of the Principal View File Performance Appraisal Report of any three teaching and three non-teaching staff with seal and signature of the Principal View File Any other relevant information No File Uploaded